kk-amit/MultiLingualAndroidApp/README.md

 2 - Change Language in middle.

 3 - Unit testing with mockito and check the code coverage.
+For this sample application presenters are 100% unit testable.

 For this sample application, I am using MVP pattern with Dagger 2 Library.
 Also, I have used Mockito for unit testing and in this sample application presenters are 100% unit testable(Check the attached code coverage screen-shot).